Tammy Duckworth is pregnant, would be 1st senator to give birth in office

 The Chicago Sun-Times was the first to report the news.
 A spokeswoman for the freshman senator told the Sun-Times that Duckworth is approximately six months pregnant.

-In her statement, Duckworth thanked the staff at hospitals in Illinois and Washington, both of which she said helped her through her journey to conceive a second child.
+In her statement, Duckworth thanked the staff at hospitals in Illinois and Washington, both of which she said helped her.

 She added that her experiences as a working mother have given her a particular perspective serving in Congress, where she has championed issues affecting working families.